yokwejuste/disc-unconference-2025-projects/unconference/navigating-funding-landscape.md

 The analogy of funding being like "dating" was introduced to emphasise the importance of "finding overlap in interests, rather than them pushing their agenda".
 This involves:

 * Understanding the funders' goals and values.
-* Being authentic and demonstrating the mutual benefit of the project.
-As Herve stated, "Be authentic, show them how beneficial your project is for them."
+* Being authentic and demonstrating the mutual benefit of the project: "Be authentic, show them how beneficial your project is for them."
-* Having a "roadmap, vision/mission/goals" ready (Kate).
+* Having a "roadmap, vision/mission/goals" ready.
-* Understanding what funders have supported in the past to identify potential alignment (Eunice).
+* Understanding what funders have supported in the past to identify potential alignment.

 ### Capacity Building as Infrastructure and the Importance of Practice